 NVC is a very interesting open-source HDL simulator for VHDL.
 You can run tests and view waveforms using GTKWave.
 CocoTB will start supporting it from the v2.0 release, but you can get hold of it now if you clone the…

-This HowTo will take you from a blank/brand new install of Ubuntu 20.04, 22.04, Linux Mint 21 or Zorin OS up to the point where you can run OpenROAD to make a GDS-II file of an RTL design.
-This HowTo…
+This HowTo will take you from a blank/brand new install of Ubuntu 20.04, 22.04, Linux Mint 21, KDE neon or Zorin OS up to the point where you can run OpenROAD to make a GDS-II file of an RTL design….

 This HowTo will take you from a blank/brand new install of Ubuntu 22.04 or Linux Mint 21 up to the point where you can run OpenROAD to make a GDS-II file of a design.